 Vegetables are an important part of a healthy diet and there is much debate over the best way to consume them.

 Some people prefer to eat their vegetables whole while others swear by blending them into smoothies or juices.
 Both methods have their benefits, so how do you decide which is right for you?
+Here is the answer:

 When it comes to eating your vegetables whole, this method provides fiber, vitamins, and minerals that are essential for good health.
 Eating raw vegetables can also help you feel fuller longer due to the fiber content.